hike-eclat/docs/docs/installation.rst

 Installation
 ============

-Note: the repositories linked in this page are NOT anonymized.

 The instructions on how to build a docker container with the full test and development environment for HIKe / eCLAT are available here: `eclat-docker  <https://github.com/netgroup/eclat-docker>`_.

 The main source code repositories are: